-Net assets without donor restrictions have no external restrictions regarding their use or function.
+2 Net assets without donor restrictions have no external restrictions regarding their use or function.

-Represents the non-managing member's 70% equity interest in Community Investment Impact Fund, which is exclusive of Capital Impact's equity interest.
+3 Represents the non-managing member's 70% equity interest in Community Investment Impact Fund, which is exclusive of Capital Impact's equity interest.
+4 Not exects with dense restrictions have dense impaced restrictions such as (i) fulfilling a specified purpose, and

-Net assets with donor restrictions have donor-imposed restrictions such as (i) fulfilling a specified purpose, and/or (ii) the passage of a specified amount of time regarding use or function.
+4 Net assets with donor restrictions have donor-imposed restrictions such as (i) fulfilling a specified purpose, and/or (ii) the passage of a specified amount of time regarding use or function.